basicmachines/basicmachines.github.io/README.md

 Follow the intructions at above link to put `jemdoc` on your path.

-The run the following to update a page or all pages:
+Then run the following to update a page or all pages:

 ```python
 jemdoc index.jemdoc